Kumarmehta019/SEI-Project-2/README.md

 <img width="1514" alt="Screenshot 2021-12-14 at 17 17 45" src="https://user-images.githubusercontent.com/88886169/146047645-19e09a57-2927-4984-a311-ed6b8d13e365.png">

 Once we were comfortable with the dataset it was then time to create a wireframe of the components and how they would all relate to each other.
-We wanted a homepage with a search functionality as well as three card categories (monster, spell and trap) displaying on different pages.
-Each card within the selected category would then be clickable so that the user is taken to a seperate page where they can read up on the details of the specific card they clicked on.
+We wanted a homepage with a search functionality as well as three card categories (monster, spell and trap) displaying a variety of cards on different pages.
+Each card within the selected category would then be clickable so that the user is taken to a seperate page where they can read up on the details of the specific card they clicked.

 <img width="976" alt="Screenshot 2021-12-14 at 17 32 45" src="https://user-images.githubusercontent.com/88886169/146049877-8d95f00d-38c6-4cd0-856d-d17cb437e0d3.png">

-### Day One:
+### Getting Started:
+We started coding our project by creating the app using the command `npx create-react-app APP_NAME --template cra-template-ga-ldn`, adding the origin of our repo name to GitHub and pushing up.
+Then once inside the app we installed `yarn` and then typed in the command `yarn start` to run the server.
+We then installed `Bulma`, `React Router Dom`, `Axios` and `Animate.css` as these were the dependencies we needed.

-### Day Two:
+### Creating Components: